 - Your nurse will connect you to an apheresis machine by an intravenous (IV) line in each arm. - Your blood will be drawn into the machine through one IV line. - The machine will collect the stem cells from your blood.
-The rest of your blood is returned back to your body through the other IV line. - For patients whose veins were too fragile to be used, the same apheresis process will take place using 2 different "ports" on their central venous catheter. - You will be directly connected to the apheresis machine for about 4-6 hours.
+The rest of your blood is returned back to your body through the other IV line. - For patients whose veins were too fragile to be used, a central intravenous line will be inserted prior to collection.
+The apheresis process will take place using 2 different "ports" on their central venous catheter. - You will be directly connected to the apheresis machine for about 4-6 hours.
 You may want to bring headphones and music to listen to as you will have limited use of your arms (because of the 2 IV lines). - There will be only a small amount of your blood circulating in the apheresis machine at any one time.